-Adopted as the official state tartan of Tennessee in 1999, the Tennessee tartan was created by the Heart of Tennessee Scottish Celebration in conjunction with all the other Scottish societies in the state.
-The tartan uses the colors natural white, dark green, purple, red, and dark blue:
+Scottish ancestry is widely celebrated throughout the state.
+"Scottish, Scots-Irish Heritage Day" (June 24) is one of Tennessee's official days of observance.
+The Tennessee tartan was created by the Heart of Tennessee Scottish Celebration in conjunction with all the other Scottish societies in the state.

-Tartan refers to fabric woven into plaid patterns representing clans (families) or regions.
-In old Scotland, the tartan was used for clothing and as a banner or flag.
-Because a family or community worked the cloth together, their clothing was made of the same patterns, and so a person could be recognized by the Tartan plaid that he wore.
-Tartans can also be designed as a symbol commemorating a special event or person.
+In old Scotland, the tartan was used for clothing.
+Because a family or community worked the cloth together, their clothing was made of the same patterns.
+In the eighteenth century clan tartans were adopted and a person could be recognized by the tartan they wore.
+Tartans can also be designed as a symbol to commemorate a special event or person.